sounar97/Future-Ready-Talent/README.md

 Azure AutoML is a powerful tool for automating the machine learning model selection and tuning process.
 In this project, Azure AutoML is used to explore various algorithms and preprocessing techniques to find the best model for bike rental prediction.
 ![I have fetched the data for traing through the API from Microsoft ](https://github.com/sounar97/Future-Ready-Talent/blob/3cecb4481f0ff6475f4657562a13c0a071288008/Screenshot%202023-07-22%20005940.png)

-### I have fetched the data for traing through the API from Microsoft
+### I have fetched the data for training through the API from Microsoft

 ### Linear Regression